Thai government backs-up amid Bangkok shutdown

 "We roam around," said Sek Wannamethee, director-general of the ministry's information department, with a mirthless laugh.
 "Tomorrow we might have to find another place."

-That's because the convention centre sits next door to Thailand's stock exchange, which protesters have threatened to target next as part of their two-month-old campaign to topple caretaker Prime Minister Yingluck Shinawatra's government.
+That's because the convention center sits next door to Thailand's stock exchange, which protesters have threatened to target next as part of their two-month-old campaign to topple caretaker Prime Minister Yingluck Shinawatra's government.

-Tens of thousands of protesters filled the streets for Monday's so-called Bangkok Shutdown in a bid to paralyse the city and render Thailand ungovernable.
+Tens of thousands of protesters filled the streets for Monday's so-called Bangkok Shutdown in a bid to paralyze the city and render Thailand ungovernable.

 But as every computer user knows, the best way to cope with unwanted shutdowns is to back-up.
 This explains why copies of various government ministries and departments are cropping up in often unlikely places across Bangkok and nearby provinces.